 It is not enough for them just to show up everyday, people want to have responsibility and purpose.
 Two way communications is critical to staff relations.
 As a manager you need to communicate your expectations clearly.
 Hiring and training the wrong individual is a poor investment because turnover is costly.
 The level of service increases with long-term employees.
 It is worth the time and money to invest.

-Coffee Shop for Sale
+Starting a Coffee Shop

 (click here for the complete coffee article.)